Port Charlotte High School

 Public school in Florida, U.S.

-Port Charlotte High School (PCHS) is a public comprehensive U.S. high school located in Port Charlotte, Florida and is located adjacent to Charlotte Technical College.
+Port Charlotte High School (PCHS) is a public comprehensive high school located in Port Charlotte, Florida, United States, and is located adjacent to Charlotte Technical College.
 The school opened in 1981 and graduated its first class in 1984.
 Its mascot is the pirate, and the school motto is "Yes, I am a Pirate."
 It is operated by Charlotte County Public Schools.

 At one point in time, Port Charlotte High School was the largest high school in Charlotte County, with 2,082 students enrolled in grades 9 through 12.
 Charlotte County Public Schools has "controlled open enrollment" in which students are generally assigned to a specific school by default based on geographic location, but families choose to enroll students at a different school if the selected school is not at capacity.

-The school has grown much, and it survived Hurricane Charley in 2004 and Hurricane Ian in 2022.
+The school's campus has expanded significantly since its establishment, and it survived Hurricane Charley in 2004 and Hurricane Ian in 2022.
 The school's main feeders are Murdock Middle School and Port Charlotte Middle School.
 The school's top athletic rival is Charlotte High School.
-PCHS has educated three National Football League players and two Major League Baseball player, one of whom also played in the 2008 Summer Olympics.
+Alumni include three National Football League players and two Major League Baseball player, one of whom also played in the 2008 Summer Olympics.

 History

+Early history

-Prior to the construction of Port Charlotte High School and Lemon Bay High School, all senior high school students (grades 9-12) in Charlotte County were bussed to Charlotte High School in Punta Gorda.
+Before the construction of Port Charlotte High School and Lemon Bay High School, all senior high school students (grades 9–12) in Charlotte County were bussed to Charlotte High School in Punta Gorda.
 With Charlotte County's increasing population, planning and budgeting for a new high school in Port Charlotte began in the 1970s.
 In 1978, the school board authorized payment of $174,500 to General Development Corporation for land to construct the proposed new high school, and the school board began soliciting bids from construction contractors in 1980.
-Construction started on Port Charlotte High School in 1981, and opened its doors the next year for 9th and 10th graders.
+Construction started on Port Charlotte High School in 1981, and it opened its doors the next year for 9th and 10th graders.

 At inception, the school had 26 teachers and 627 students, of whom only 2% were non-white.
 For each of the next two years, a class was added, and PCHS graduated its first class in 1984.
 By 1996, PCHS had 1,342 students, 78.3% of whom were white, 14.1% of whom were black, 6.5% of whom were Hispanic, and 1.1% of whom were Asian, with no students identifying as Native American.
 By 2002, the student population had reached 1,994.
-A Technology Training Center was established at the school in 1993 to assist teachers in integrating computers into their daily activities, and the school was retrofitted for computer technology in 1995-1996, ahead of 1996 district-wide communication link.
+A Technology Training Center was established at the school in 1993 to assist teachers in integrating computers into their daily activities, and the school was retrofitted for computer technology in 1995–1996, ahead of 1996 district-wide communication link.